-- If poor flow rate is sensed or the cold side outlet temperature or hot side outlet temperature is likely to drop below 5°C during periods when heating may be required. - To ensure sufficient hot water is available for higher than expected peak conditions. - If higher temperature water is required for certain applications, eg commercial laundry or kitchen.
+- If the ambient temperature is likely to drop below 5°C during periods when heating may be required. - To ensure sufficient hot water is available for higher than expected peak conditions. - If higher temperature water is required for certain applications, eg commercial laundry or kitchen.